by Linda Walleshauser, on Jan 17, 2023 10:45:00 AM

 Sick Leave Uses

-Employees may use accrued sick leave for themselves or family member for any of the following reasons:
+Employees may use accrued sick leave for themselves or family members for any of the following reasons:

 Safe Leave Uses